convissor/ubuntu_laptop_installation/readme.md

 * [Obtain the "alternate" installer](http://releases.ubuntu.com/12.04/)
 * Put a USB stick in your existing computer.
-* As user with sudo powers:  System | Administration | Startup Disk Creator
+* As a user with sudo powers:  System | Administration | Startup Disk Creator
-* Either add a partition to that thumb drive or get another drive and put the contents of this GitHub repository onto it:

-        usb_partition=transit
-        cp -R ubuntu_laptop_installation /media/$usb_partition

-        # To bring over other existing configurations for SSH, Firefox, etc.
-        cp -R ~/.ssh /media/$usb_partition
-        cp -R ~/.mozilla/firefox/<profile>/ /media/$usb_partition

-* UNMOUNT USB DRIVE

 Disable UEFI